Kiog-Aser/YT-Focus/README.md

 Video selection is done with __fzf__:

 ![image 6](screenshots/choosevideo.png)
-Not that I am not using thumbnails here.
+Note that I am not using thumbnails here.

 ### Search shortcuts